QuickBase/babel-plugin-styled-components-css-namespace/README.md

 This plugin will automatically add additional css namespaces or duplicated classes to the selectors produced by styled components effectively creating a wall between the legacy css code and your new shiny styled components.

 ![monty-python-castle](https://media.giphy.com/media/12TIvbgMTrGhhu/giphy.gif)

+## Styling frameworks

+This plugin was built for [Styled Components](https://www.styled-components.com/); however, since initially creating it, we at Quick Base have switched to [Emotion](https://emotion.sh/).
+It works as an alternative to the [stylis extra scope plugin](https://github.com/Andarist/stylis-plugin-extra-scope) which requires creating your own instance of stylis.

 ## Developing